jmdevita/parcel-ha/README.md

 Parcel App Integration for Home Assistant
 =====================================

 This is an integration for Home Assistant that allows you to track your parcels using the Parcel REST API.
 This integration fetches the latest shipment data and displays it as a sensor in Home Assistant.
-This requires a pro account, which costs $5/year.
+This does require a pro account, but only costs $5/year.

 Features
 --------

--   Track recent parcel shipments
+-   Track most recent parcel shipments
 -   Display shipment details such as description, tracking number, status code, carrier code, event date, and event location
 -   Automatically updates the shipment data at a 5 minute interval.